Efficient exposure computation by risk factor decomposition: Introduction

 Notwithstanding this, we propose a method based on PDEs not just for the inner, but also for the outer expectation.
-We address the curse of dimensionality by decomposition of the conditional expectations for individual and groups of risk factors, hence breaking the high-dimensional problem up into a sequence of lower-dimensional problems, whose solutions are then assembled into a truncated decomposition.
-These low-dimensional problems assume all other risk factors follow a deterministic term structure, such that numerical PDE methods are available which give sufficiently accurate approximations in acceptable time.
+We address the curse of dimensionality by decomposition of the conditional expectations into groups of risk factors, hence breaking the high-dimensional problem up into a sequence of lower-dimensional problems, whose solutions are then assembled into a truncated decomposition.
+For these low-dimensional problems numerical PDE methods are available which give sufficiently accurate approximations in acceptable time.
 We will find that for practically sufficient accuracy, the approximation requires solving only one one-dimensional base approximation and multiple two- and three-dimensional approximations which are used as corrections.
 Perhaps practically most relevant, the approximated portfolio dynamics underlying these expansions can be used to construct control variates for Monte Carlo estimators.
 As such, we do not see this methodology to compete with the above simulation approaches, but to be used in conjunction with them, as it provides a way to combine seamlessly the high accuracy of PDE schemes in low dimensions and the robustness of Monte Carlo schemes in high dimensions.
+This includes improvements of Monte Carlo schemes using quasi-Monte Carlo sampling (both for regression and nested simulation).

+Note that our approach is distinctly different from dimension and variance reduction methods based on conditional sampling as in \citet{dang2015dimension, cozma2015mixed, dang2017dimension}.